mmpcoin-community/mmpcoin/README.md

 To start your journey with Bells Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.

-The JSON-RPC API provided by Bells Core is self-documenting and can be browsed with `bells-cli help`, while detailed information for each command can be viewed with `bells-cli help <command>`.
+The JSON-RPC API provided by Bells Core is self-documenting and can be browsed with `mmpcoin-cli help`, while detailed information for each command can be viewed with `mmpcoin-cli help <command>`.
 Alternatively, see the [Bitcoin Core documentation](https://developer.bitcoin.org/reference/rpc/) - which implement a similar protocol - to get a browsable version.

 ## Frequently Asked Questions

-### How much bells can exist?
+### How much mmpcoin can exist?
 Max supply of 500,000,000 coins with special rewards system.

 ### How to get $bel?